Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Cawdor Castle

-Visiting any castle or chateau is great in my opinion, but it’s even better when you realise they aren’t just a part of history, but a real-life lived in castle.
+Visiting any castle or chateau is great in my opinion, but it’s even better when you realise they aren’t just a part of history, but a real-life lived-in castle.

 Owned and built by the Thanes of Cawdor in the 14th century, it remains one of the best-kept castles in Scotland.
 The castle was built over and around a tree, the remains of which exist today and is visible from the dungeon prison.
 In the 1500s through an act of treachery, the castle’s possession changed from that of the Cawdor clan to the Campbells.

 Inside, the castle is like a fairytale with opulent decor, tapestries, vintage pieces and antique furniture.
-From the drawing-room to the bedrooms and the impressive kitchen, it’s fit for a king or queen.
+From the drawing room to the bedrooms and the impressive kitchen, it’s fit for a king or queen.
 The garden, only a part of the massive amount of land on which the castle sits is equally impressive.

-Like its history, there is plenty of drama still being played out in current times with the Lady Cawdor and her husband’s family at odds over who should have the rights to the castle.
+Like its history, there is plenty of drama still being played out in current times with Lady Cawdor and her husband’s family at odds over who should have the rights to the castle.

-Related: Read our article on two of the lesser-known French chateaux
+Related reading: Read our article on two of the lesser-known French chateaux

 Where: Cawdor Castle